 Anime Prime also happens to be the first app to stream real 1080p content.
-Apart from these wonderful features, the app also has added features like tracking your favorite anime, making watchlist, checking the schedule for new releases, inbuilt anilist.co, and kitsu.io syncing, offline streaming and dark mode for battery efficiency.
+Apart from these wonderful features, the app also has added features like tracking your favorite anime, making a watchlist, checking the schedule for new releases, inbuilt anilist.co, and kitsu.io syncing, offline streaming, and dark mode for battery efficiency.

 Although one might have to encounter some pop-up ads while streaming on Anime Prime, it can be overlooked.

 Wakanim App is an underrated free anime app for FireStick.
 Even though unpopular, this app is legal and free from malware; it is also completely safe for children to watch due to the lack of adult ads.

 The Wakanim App can be easily downloaded from Google playstore and supports Chromecast.
 Although Wakanim’s library is not as expansive as its competitors’, it has some of the rare classics that no other paid or free anime streaming site or app could offer.

 The UI is rather straightforward and easy to navigate through all the new titles that are added from time to time.

 Wakanim streams in HD, it provides the option of resuming from where left and sends notifications about new releases or new titles based on your previous preferences.